-Ta ask Description Example 1 Determine the size of the largest key in the file, in bytes.
+Task Description Example 1 Determine the size of the largest key in the file, in bytes.
 (Using the example Employee file, the largest key is 25 bytes.)
-25 In files that do not have a unique key defined, the system-defined log key (also called system data) may be the largest key.
+In files that do not have a unique key defined, the system-defined log key (also called system data) may be the largest key.
 Its size is 8 bytes.
-2 Add one of the following: 25 + 12 = 37 • For keys that do not allow duplicates or that use repeating duplicates, add 8 bytes. • For keys that use linked duplicates, add 12 bytes.
+25 2 Add one of the following: For keys that do not allow duplicates or that use repeating duplicates, add 8 bytes.
+For keys that use linked duplicates, add 12 bytes.
 (This example uses linked duplicates.)
-3 Multiply the result by 8.
+25 + 12 = 37 3 Multiply the result by 8.
 (The MicroKernel Engine requires room for a minimum of 8 keys on a page.)
-37 8 = 296 4 Add index page overhead for the file format: 296 + 16 = 312 See entry for Index pages in Table . Μ INIMUM PAGE SIZE 312 bytes
+37 8 = 296 4 Add index page overhead for the file format: See table on page overhead in bytes for index pages under Choosing a Page Size 296 + 16 = 312 e.
+MINIMUM PAGE SIZE 312 bytes